Anne van Bonn

 Anne Van Bonn (born 12 October 1985) is a German footballer who has primarily played as a midfielder.
 Over her career, she has represented several clubs in Germany, including MSV Duisburg, SC Sand, and Hamburger SV.
 Standing at 168 cm, van Bonn has been known for her steady presence on the field.

 Biography

 Van Bonn was born on 12 October 1985, in Geldern, North Rhine-Westphalia.

 Van Bonn's career includes winning the UEFA Women's Champions League in 2008/2009 with MSV Duisburg and the DFB Pokal Women twice, in 2008/2009 and 2009/2010.
-She was also part of teams that finished as runners-up in the DFB Pokal Women in 2015/2016 and 2016/2017.
 During her time at SC Sand, she consistently made over 20 appearances each season, contributing to the team's defensive and midfield efforts.

 In July 2021, van Bonn transferred to Hamburger SV.
 She continued to play key matches, including games against SGS Essen in October 2021 and other important fixtures during the 2019/2020 season with SC Sand, such as matches against Köln, USV Jena, and Hoffenheim.

 She currently plays for FCR 2001 Duisburg.

 In 2011, she transferred to Lokomotive Leipzig.